lightward/mechanic-tasks/docs/email-mechanic-form-submissions/README.md

 ## Setup

 1. In the form's **Submission settings**, choose a webhook.
 Copy its exact event topic into **Webhook event topic**; the example `user/forms/submission` is not automatically connected.
-2. Optionally set **Form ID** to the form's code to receive only that form.
+2. Optionally choose a published form in **Form** to receive only that form.
 Leave it blank to handle any Mechanic form on the selected webhook.
 3. Set **Email recipients** to the team members who should receive submissions, and choose an **Email subject**.
 Recipients come from task settings, never from the visitor's answers.
 4. Optionally enable **Include uploaded files**.
 Optionally set **Reply to email field key** to a field such as `email`, so replying to the notification addresses the submitter.
 An omitted, empty or invalid answer does not set Reply-To.
 The supplied address is not proof of identity.
 5. Save and enable the task.
 Your Mechanic account must be [approved to send email](https://learn.mechanic.dev/platform/email).
 Submit a test from the actual storefront and check the email action and recipient inbox.
 The preview inside Mechanic and the form inside Shopify’s theme editor do not send email.
 A storefront opened in a separate tab, including an unpublished theme preview, sends real submissions and can run this task.
 A form confirmation means the request was accepted; email delivery happens afterward and may fail independently.